Phone: UK +44 (0)113 4677 145 | IRE +353 (0)1209 1963 | Email: firstname.lastname@example.org | email@example.com

 Failing to comply with fire safety legislation can be a criminal offence and can lead to significant fines and/or imprisonment.
 In the unfortunate event that an organisation faces legal proceedings being taken against them we can advise on liability, support with defence and assist with mitigation.

-Regent Fire Consultants are accredited to the NSI Life Safety Fire Risk Assessment Silver Scheme and BAFE SP205 Life Safety Fire Risk Assessment Scheme.
+Regent Fire Consultants are third party certificated to the Life Safety Fire Risk Assessment Silver Scheme and BAFE SP205 Life Safety Fire Risk Assessment Scheme through the National Security Inspectorate (NSI).
+To find out further information on how we can assist you click on the links below.

 When a building is constructed and occupied in Ireland, statutory responsibility for safety is assigned by section 18(2) of the Fire Services Acts, 1981 & 2003 to the ‘person having control’ of the building.
 The person having control is required to take reasonable measures to guard against the outbreak of fire and to ensure the safety of persons in the event of fire.